Image

 Indigenous peoples have lived on the land we now call Canada for thousands of years, with their own unique cultures, identities, traditions, languages and institutions.

-Early partnerships between Indigenous nations and colonial governments were forged through treaties, as well as trade and military alliances, and were based on mutual respect and co-operation.
-Over many centuries, these relationships were eroded by colonial and paternalistic policies that were enacted into laws.
+Early partnerships between Indigenous Nations and colonial governments were forged through treaties, as well as trade and military alliances, and were based on mutual respect and co-operation.
+Over time, these relationships were eroded by colonial and paternalistic policies that were enacted into laws.

-Learn more about historic and modern treaties in Canada, treaty rights and the treaty relationship from Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC).
+Learn more about historic and modern treaties in Canada, treaty rights and the treaty relationship at Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC).

 What did the Court find?

-The cumulative impacts to the land and wildlife have displaced Blueberry River members from areas upon which they have relied for generations, impairing the ability to meaningfully continue an Indigenous way of life, centred on hunting, trapping, fishing, that is reliant upon a healthy environment.
+The cumulative impacts of industrial development on the land, waters and wildlife of Northeast B.C. have displaced Blueberry Members from areas which they have relied on for generations, impairing their ability to hunt, trap and fish in a healthy environment.

-As a result of the Court’s ruling, the B.C. government is required to work with Blueberry River to address the cumulative impacts on their lands.
-Fixing the problem will involve significant changes to provincial laws and regulations, extensive restoration, and land protections.
+As a result of the Court’s ruling, Blueberry and the B.C. government are now working together to address the cumulative impacts to the land, including measures such as land protections, co-management of wildlife, changes to provincial laws and regulations, and extensive restoration.

 What is the Implementation Agreement?

-The Agreement, signed by Blueberry and B.C., pledges both parties to work together on a new approach to land and resource stewardship in Blueberry’s claim area.
+Signed by Blueberry and B.C., the IA pledges both parties to work together on a new approach to land and resource stewardship in Blueberry’s claim area.

-This joint approach will address cumulative impacts to the land from decades of industrial development, and it will ensure the protection of Blueberry’s Treaty rights now and for future generations.
+This joint approach addresses the cumulative impacts to the land from decades of industrial development and ensures the protection of Blueberry’s Treaty rights and way of life now and for future generations.

-There will be a lot of changes on the land in Blueberry’s claim area, particularly in natural resource management, and it will take time for industry to adapt.
-Some changes will happen immediately, others will take longer.
-This paradigm shift will require everyone to think differently.
+There are big changes happening on the land in Blueberry’s claim area, particularly in natural resource and land management.
+Some changes are already happening, while others will take longer.
+This paradigm shift will require everyone to think differently - but residents, government and industry are finding new ways to move forward and adapt.

-Together, Blueberry River First Nations, the B.C.
-Provincial government and industry stakeholders will build a positive future for everyone in the Northeast.
+Together, Blueberry River First Nations, the B.C. government and industry stakeholders are building a positive future for everyone in the Northeast.

 Timeline